NotCompsky/rscraper/tagger/README.md

 To run your own instance of the `rscraper-tagger-server`, you would need to run the `rscraper-tagger` package.
 You would also need to point the server towards a MySQL/MariaDB database - for this, you'd need to install `rscraper-init` to (initialise it) and either `rscraper-scraper` or `rscraper-io` (to populate it).
 See the [root instructions](https://github.com/NotCompsky/rscraper) for how to do this.

+There are multiple choices for the server software.
+There are example backends for - in increasing order of performance - Python's Flask package, Golang, and C++'s [wangle](https://github.com/facebook/wangle) framework.

 ## Building

 If you wish to build the `xpi` from source, navigate to the `browser-addon` directory and run `./build`.